Things You Shouldn’t Own If You Have a Dog

 Fabric Softener Sheets

-Fabric softener sheets and dryer sheets can cause problems for your dog because they contain cationic detergent and fragrances that can cause skin and respiratory irritation, according to Pet MDs.
+Fabric softener sheets and dryer sheets can cause problems for your dog because they contain cationic detergent and fragrances that can cause skin and respiratory irritation.

 Are you aware of these 11 household items that are seriously hazardous for your pets?